SkullbocksDE/MassiveWiki/FooterBar/README.md

 -----------
 You have three options to add links to the FooterBar.

-1. Add links via the global array '$footerBarArray' in 'LocalSettings.php'
+* 1: Add links via the global array '$footerBarArray' in 'LocalSettings.php'

 > * This method gives you the chance to add links and to customize the links on your own via 'id', 'class', etc.

-2. Add links via the wiki page 'MediaWiki:FooterBar' (see option '$footerBarPage')
+* 2: Add links via the wiki page 'MediaWiki:FooterBar' (see option '$footerBarPage')

 > * The second method gives you the chance to add links to the bar within the MediaWiki and without changing the LocalSettings.php anymore.
 > * People like admins and sysops, all who have the right to change the content within the 'MediaWiki' namespace, can sipport the FooterBar.

-3. Let user add their own links via their wiki page 'User:Username/FooterBar' (see option '$footerBarUser')
+* 3: Let user add their own links via their wiki page 'User:Username/FooterBar' (see option '$footerBarUser')

 > * This method gives you the power to allow users to add links on their own.

-Remember: If you are not using the $footerBarConcat, the extension will show the first allowed accessible content: user >> page >> array
+Remember: If you are not using the $footerBarConcat, the extension will show the first allowed and accessible content: user >> page >> global array

 ### The Global Array ###
 To append links to the FooterBar, use the following code in LocalSettings.php:
 * $footerBarArray[]= array('link'=>'Help');
 * $footerBarArray[]= array('link'=>'Category:Help');

-To set an own name for the link use 'name':
+To set an own name for the link, use 'name':
 * $footerBarArray[]= array('link'=>'Category:Help','name'=>'Help Me!');

-To set the title of the link use 'title':
+To set the title of the link, use 'title':
 * $footerBarArray[]= array('link'=>'Category:Help','name'=>'Help Me!','title'=>'This link will show you the Help category.');

 To set an id for the link, use 'id':